xtendui/xtendui/src/gatsby/markdown/hidden/tests/index.md

 Test on change page menu mobile lib should not flickr and should retain scroll and should be scrollable.

-Test on mobile with menu mobile open resize to desktop should disable overlay and back should enable and open.
+Test on mobile with menu mobile open resize to desktop should disable overlay and back should enable.

 Test copy code from demos and clicking copy should be without highlight.